 Albarino means the white grape of the Rhine and has many characteristics of Riesling.
 The profile of the wine is identified by flavors of apricot and peach.
 The wine is often light, very refreshing, and is high in acidity.

 Many of the wines I will discuss have grapes from the Val Do Sainés subzone of Rias Baixas.
 This is a newer zone and is centered near the town of Cambados.
 The landscape is low undulating hills.

 Recently I have sampled six Albarinos from the Rias Baixas region.

 2014 Lagar Da Condesa – The grapes come from the Val do Sainés subzone of Rias Baixas.
-A percentage of the wine is fermented in French oak barrels.
+A percentage of the wine ferments in French oak barrels.
 The aromas are those of pineapple and pear.
-The wine is very bright with lots of acid.
+The wine is very bright with lots of acidity.
 The flavors are citrus grapefruit and predominately pineapple.

 2015 Martin Codax – This wine is fruity and citrusy.
 It is high in minerality and acid.

-2015 You & Me – Like its name is a fun wine.
-On the nose one finds white florals and tropical fruits.
-This is a very fruity wine with tropical notes.
+2015 You & Me – Like its name You & M is a fun wine.
+On the nose, one finds white florals and tropical fruits.
+I found a very fruity wine with tropical notes.

-Although Spain has several unusual white varietals without a doubt Albarino is its most popular.
+Although Spain has several unusual white varietals without a doubt Albarino is its most popular white wine.